-In this step you identify the responsibilities that your chosen stakeholder has to each of their beneficiaries.
+Having identified who or what your ACTOR has responsibilities towards, the next task is identify the responsibilities that your ACTOR has to each of them.
 This step is likely to be the most time intensive in the Framework and deserves a thorough exploration.
+In our experience, it is easiest to approach this by exploring each answer to Question 1 in turn, although you should feel free to work in a less linear fashion.